robin-rpr/calos/doc/faq.rst

   component.

 * The only character that cannot go in a POSIX filename is slash.
-Thus, Charliecloud uses image references in filenames, replacing slash with percent (:code:`%`).
+Thus, Clearly uses image references in filenames, replacing slash with percent (:code:`%`).
 Because this character cannot appear in image references, the transformation is reversible.